 Besides the possession of qualifications and experience in a specified area, council members should ideally have undergone some training in their portfolio areas.
 A training rate where fewer than half of the council members have been trained in their portfolio area would suggest that the council is not optimally placed to make governance decisions, while a rate of more than half would suggest basic competence in decision making.
 At the national level, we see that an average of 8 out of 13 council members have received some training in their portfolio area - suggesting a healthy emphasis on training by the college.
 At the provincial level an average of 13 members have been trained.
-In this college, 14 council members have undergone training in their portfolio area.
+In this college, 18 council members have undergone training in their portfolio area.
+The college's rating here is excellent, beating both the provincial and national average.